 Sure, it’s a slightly smaller diameter of 28 cm which can make it feel a bit more like being at an arcade compared to Fanatec or Precision Sim Engineering products, but you’ll be buying excellence if you pick up this great wheel, that’s for sure.

 - Bundle includes a wheel, wheelbase, and T3PA pedals

 - Amazing force feedback contends with Fanatec wheels

 - Smaller wheel diameter (28cm vs. 33cm)

-- Lower range of rotation, typical feature seen in Xbox/Microsoft wheels
+- Lower range of rotation, a typical feature seen in Xbox/Microsoft wheels

 - Reliability of ThrustMaster isn’t as well-regarded as Fanatec

-With 7 superb wheels that offer an amazing driving experience, I can imagine that you’ve got quite the decision ahead of you!
-However, whether you choose a wheel based on looks, brand knowledge/ experience or simply based on the array of features that are offered, I’m excited to know that I’ve been able to share these great wheels with you.
+With 7 superb wheels that offer an amazing driving experience, you’ve got quite the decision ahead of you!
+Choose a wheel based on looks, brand knowledge/experience, and features that are offered.
+Our personal recommendation is the Fanatec Podium F1 racing wheel.